silva95gustavo/LDSO/README.md

 - PHP 5.5.9 or higher.
 - Minimum 512MB disk space in the web server.
 Keep in mind you need much more for the database, files uploaded by the users, media, backups and other files.
 - MySQL 5.5.3 or higher with PDO and an InnoDB-compatible primary storage engine.
+- SSH (command-line) access to the server folders.

 ### Installation